mgsantos-tss/SaaS-Triage-Lab/README.md

-# MG Santos Technical Support Specialist
+# MG Santos Technical Support Portfolio

 ## Project Overview
 I built this mockup Portfolio Project to simulate troubleshooting I do in a Technical Support role.
 Instead of just reading about tools, I set up a local environment to show how I actually track down bugs across the server, database, and API layers.